Luxmusik/sandbox-virtualappliance/readme.md

     "adminPassword": *Required*.
 Administrator's password.
     "adminEmail": *Required*.
 Administrator's email address.
     "hostname": *Required*.
 The DNS hostname assigned to the appliance server.
 For example, getsandbox.com.
 Do not include http:// in the hostname.
-    "emailScheme": (Optional).
+    "emailScheme": *Required*.
 Value must be one of: none, smtp, smtps, SMTP, SMTPS.
 All subsequent email fields must be provided to enable email.
 Use 'none' to turn email off.
     "emailHost": (Optional).
 The email service provider hostname.
 For example, gmail.com.
     "emailUsername": (Optional).
 The username to authenticate with the email service provider.
     "emailPassword": (Optional).
 The password to authenticate with the email service provider.